-Historically, we have financed our operations principally through stock offerings, including our initial public offering and follow-on public offering that closed in January and December 2018, respectively and our public offering that closed in July 2019.
-Based upon our current operating plan, substantial doubt about our ability to continue as a going concern for a period of at least one year from the date that the financial statements included elsewhere in this Annual Report on Form 10-K are issued exists.
+Historically, we have financed our operations principally through equity offerings, including our initial public offering, numerous public offerings in 2018, 2019 and August 2020, and our private placement that closed in March 2020.
+Recently we also have generated cash through licensing arrangements.
+Based upon our current operating plan, there is substantial doubt about our ability to continue as a going concern for a period of at least the next twelve months.
 Our ability to continue as a going concern depends on our ability to raise additional capital, through the sale of equity or debt securities to support our future operations.
-If the Company is unable to secure additional capital, it may be required to curtail its research and development initiatives and take additional measures to reduce costs.
+If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs.

-Our net loss was \$21.2 million for the year ended December 31, 2019.
-As of December 31, 2019, we had working capital of \$11.4 million and an accumulated deficit of \$57.7 million.
+Our net losses were \$19.8 million and \$21.2 million for the years ended December 31, 2020 and 2019.
+As of December 31, 2020, we had working capital and an accumulated deficit of \$15.2 million and \$77.4 million, respectively.